 Train Stations in Pompei

-Pompei has several train stations: for most travelers to the excavations of Pompeii, the most convenient station is Pompei Scavi – Villa dei Misteri station, which is directly at the Porta Marina main entrance to the archaeological site.
-This is the station used by the Circumvesuviana commuter trains that connect Naples with Sorento via Ercolano and Pompei Scavi.
+Pompei has several train stations: for most travelers to the excavations of Pompeii, the most convenient station is Pompei Scavi โ Villa dei Misteri station, which is directly at the Porta Marina main entrance to the archaeological site.
+This is the station used by the Circumvesuviana commuter trains that connect Naples with Sorento via Pompei Scavi.

-Pompei main train station used by mainline long-distance trains is less convenient.
+- Pompei’s main train station used by mainline long-distance trains is less convenient.
 It is around a ten-minute walk from the Piazza Amfiteatro entrance to the Pompeii excavations.
-Avoid using any other stations with Pompei in the name.
+Avoid using any other stations with Pompei in the name when visiting the main archaeological park.

 Circumvesuviana Commuter Train to Pompeii from Naples or Sorrento

 The Circumvesuviana train is for most travelers the easiest and cheapest public transportation option to reach the excavations at Pompeii from Naples, Sorrento, or traveling from any other city requiring transfers in either town.
-These local commuter trains (and the more expensive Campania Express tourist train) connect Naples and Sorrento via amongst others Ercolano Scavi (Herculaneum) and Pompei Scavi twice per hour from early morning to late night.
+These local commuter trains (and the more expensive Campania Express tourist train) connect Naples and Sorrento twice per hour via Pompei Scavi (but no longer stopping at Ercolano Scavi for the Herculaneum).

-Pompei Scavi – Villa dei Misteri train station is almost directly next to the Porta Marina main entrance to the Pompeii excavations.
-Using the front wagon in the train gives travelers a head start – walk in the direction of the train travel, ignore the touristy shops and restaurants, and cross the road directly to the main gate on the left.
-(The Piazza Esedra entrance is only slightly further downhill and commonly used as exit later in the day.)
+Pompei Scavi โ Villa dei Misteri train station is almost directly next to the Porta Marina main entrance to the Pompeii excavations.
+Using the front wagon in the train gives travelers a head start โ walk in the direction of the train travel, ignore the touristy shops, restaurants, and Pompeii ticket sellers, and cross the road directly to the main gate on the left.
+(The Piazza Esedra entrance is only slightly further downhill and commonly used as an exit later in the day.)

-If traveling from Naples or Ercolano, Villa Regina is the station before reaching Pompei Scavi – Villa dei Misteri and Moregine is the station when approaching from Sorrento.
+If traveling from Naples, Villa Regina is the station before reaching Pompei Scavi – Villa dei Misteri while Moregine is the last station when approaching from Sorrento.

-The Circumvesuviana commuter trains are without air conditioning and may get very busy at times.
+The Circumvesuviana commuter trains are without air conditioning and are very busy at times.
 Pickpockets are known to operate on this train, especially when close to Naples.
-The slightly faster DD trains simply stop at fewer stations – there is no difference in the comfort of the trains.

-Campania Express Train to Pompeii from Naples or San
+Campania Express Train to Pompeii from Naples or Sorrento

 Garibaldi Circumvesuviana Train Station at Naples Central

-The Circumvesuviana Garibaldi station is in the basement of Naples central station (Stazione Centrale FS).
+The Circumvesuviana Garibaldi station is in the basement of Naples central station (Stazione Napoli Centrale FS).
 Once past the ticket barrier, there is only a small coffee bar in addition to the three railway platforms.
-Check the train times on the screens before passing through the ticket barrier – it is more pleasant to spend time in the more spacious open station area with several coffee shops and shopping options.
+Check the train times on the screens before passing through the ticket barrier.
+It is more pleasant to spend time in the spacious open station area with several coffee shops and shopping options.

 At busy times, it is sensible to go down to the platform a few minutes early before the rush of arriving passengers going up the stairs.
 Go to the far end of the platform to board the first coach of the train traveling from Garibaldi.

-The Pompei Scavi – Villa dei Misteri train station is almost directly next to the Porta Marina main entrance to the Pompeii excavations.
-Although there are no ticket barriers, tickets must be bought from the ticket window before boarding the trains.
+The Pompei Scavi โ Villa dei Misteri train station is almost directly next to the Porta Marina main entrance to the Pompeii excavations.
+Although there are no ticket barriers, tickets must be bought from the ticket window before boarding the trains, or use Tap&Go if available.

 The typical tourist-oriented restaurants, cafes, and bars line the roads near the entrances to the Pompeii excavations.
 These are fine for a drink while waiting for a train but for serious eating, few would regret holding off until back in Naples (or Sorrento).